DHCross/RavenCalder_Corpus/FIELD_MAP_VOICE_2025-08-01.md

 - The mirror must invite a reality-check about specific pressure or self-erasure, not prescribe a stock action.

-# Woven Map Predictive Probe Protocol (with Lexicon v1.3)
+# Woven Map Diagnostic Resonance Protocol (Lexicon v1.3)

-*A forecasting-first, field-agnostic extension of the Woven Map architecture for probability-based field diagnostics.*
+*A possibility-mapping, field-agnostic extension of the Woven Map architecture for agency-preserving, resonance-based diagnostics.*

 ---

 ## 0 · Scope & Philosophical Guardrails

-**Navigation, not fate.** This protocol structures *forward-facing probabilistic hypotheses* about specific windows of resonance, in any symbolic domain (personal, relational, creative, material, collective, organizational, etc.).
+**Navigation, not fate.**
+This protocol structures *forward-facing diagnostic hypotheses* about windows of resonance in any symbolic domain (personal, relational, creative, material, collective, organizational, etc.).

-* **Forecasting-First:** All Field Triggers and scenario prompts must be clearly defined *before* the probe window opens.
+* **Possibility-Mapping First:** All Field Triggers and scenario prompts must be clearly defined before the resonance window opens.
-* **No Retroactive Pings:** Resonance that arises outside the pre-declared trigger list or window is not classified as a probe hit (may inform future probe design).
+* **No Retroactive Pings:** Resonance arising outside the pre-declared trigger list or window is not classified as a protocol hit (may inform future protocol design).
-* **Multi-Field Application:** Protocol applies to any symbolic field—not just relational.
+* **Multi-Field Application:** Protocol applies to any symbolic field, not just relational.
 * **Agency-First:** Geometry never compels outcome; individual/collective choice always primary.
 * **Falsifiability:** Null and Hit outcomes logged equally for iterative recalibration.

-> **Upgrade Note (v1.3):** Protocol now enforces scenario pre-declaration, prohibits post-hoc pattern-matching, and expands scenario-mapping logic for all domains.
+> **Upgrade Note:** Protocol now enforces scenario pre-declaration, prohibits post-hoc pattern-matching, and expands scenario-mapping logic for all domains.

 ---

-## 1 · Core Lexicon (Forecast Mode)
+## 1 · Core Lexicon (Possibility Mode)

-* **Predictive Probe:** A forecast window defined by a stack of tight astrological aspects (≤ 3° orb, ≤ 5° for Sun/Moon/Angles), paired with a pre-specified Field Trigger and domain.
+* **Diagnostic Probe:** A resonance window defined by a stack of tight astrological aspects (≤ 3° orb, ≤ 5° for Sun/Moon/Angles), paired with a pre-specified Field Trigger and domain.
-* **Field Trigger:** An *observable, field-specific event* (behavioral, situational, creative, systemic, etc.) articulated *before* the forecast window.
+* **Field Trigger:** An observable, field-specific event (behavioral, situational, creative, systemic, etc.) articulated before the resonance window.
-* **Null Event:** Probe window closes without trigger manifestation—*logged equally* to hits.
+* **Null Event:** Resonance window closes without trigger manifestation—logged equally to hits.
-* **Symbolic Audit Summary:** Internal memo for each probe: geometry, trigger(s), baseline, domain, projection risk, analyst.
+* **Symbolic Audit Summary:** Internal memo for each probe: geometry, trigger(s), baseline, domain, diagnostic risk.
 * **Agency State:** Internal tag (Supported, Unsanctioned, Latent, Under Pressure) for whether agency aligns or strains with resonance.
 * **Coherence Spike:** Window of intensified resonance, noted only if it aligns with pre-defined trigger.
-* **Pressure Zone / Openness / Restriction:** Diagnostic forecast for increased tension, ease, or narrowing.
+* **Pressure Zone / Openness / Restriction:** Diagnostic mapping for increased tension, ease, or narrowing.
-* **Risk Archetype:** Forecasted volatility, instability, or pressure field—never prescriptive danger.
+* **Risk Archetype:** Mapped volatility, instability, or pressure field—never prescriptive danger.
 * **Visibility:** Degree to which pattern or agency is likely to be mirrored or echoed.
 * **WB / ABE / OSR:** Outcomes classified Within Boundary, At Boundary Edge, or Outside Symbolic Range, per SST.

 ---

-## 2 · Predictive Probe Lifecycle (Forecast-Only Workflow)
+## 2 · Diagnostic Probe Lifecycle (Possibility-Only Workflow)

 1. **Define Geometry**

-   * Identify all forecast windows meeting tight aspect criteria for any symbolic field.
+   * Identify all resonance windows meeting tight aspect criteria for any symbolic field.
 Log exact orb and field/domain of interest.
 2. **Pre-Declare Field Trigger(s)**

-   * For each geometry, articulate specific, observable triggers *relevant to the forecasted field* (e.g., “workflow interruption,” “creative surge,” “withdrawal,” “unexpected material gain”).
+   * For each geometry, articulate specific, observable triggers relevant to the mapped field (e.g., “workflow interruption,” “creative surge,” “withdrawal,” “unexpected material gain”).
    * No outcome logging before window opens.
 3. **Set Monitoring Window**
    * Record exact window start and end.
 No probe data entered until window is active.
 4. **Establish Baseline Rate**
    * Use prior logs, research, or analyst experience to estimate trigger frequency outside geometry.
 5. **Scenario Mapping (Adjective Table)**

-   * Pair 2–3 adjectives (from §5) and generate scenario prompts for the field (e.g., “Will the week favor Openness or Restriction in creative output?”).
+   * Pair 2–3 adjectives (from §5) and generate scenario prompts for the field (e.g., “Will the week reflect Openness or Restriction in creative output?”).
    * Anchor scenario mapping in the declared field/domain.
 6. **Guidance Generation**

-   * Generate only conditional, scenario-based guidance (never imperative/prescriptive).
+   * Generate only conditional, scenario-based diagnostic guidance (never imperative/prescriptive).
 All guidance must pass internal language logic.
 7. **Window Monitoring**
    * During window, log occurrence or absence of pre-defined trigger(s):

-     * Hit = trigger occurs as forecast
+     * Hit = trigger occurs as mapped
      * Null = trigger does not occur
      * Partial = ambiguous/variant expression
 8. **Outcome Classification**
    * After window closes, classify outcome: WB / ABE / OSR, then analyze null/hit balance.
 9. **Iterative Calibration**
    * Use nulls, partials, and hits for continuous protocol refinement.
-Spontaneous pings outside window inform probe revision only—not outcome stats.
+Spontaneous pings outside window inform protocol revision only—not outcome stats.

 ---